 There are additional variations on double voiding that people can use.
 One example is to stand up and walk around for 10 seconds before returning to the toilet.
 However, a person should never strain when they are passing urine as this can affect the pelvic floor muscles.

-According to one study, people who used the double voiding technique had a lower incidence of bacteria in their urine than those who did not.
+According to one study, people who used the double voiding technique had a

 There are other techniques besides double voiding that a person can use to empty the bladder and reduce urinary frequency.